Introduction of Yazd

-A trip to Yazd will make you familiar with life in desert towns and how people cope with it.
-You learn about underground water supplement system (Yariz or qanat) for which Iranians are well-known.
-The water reservoirs, icehouses, wind catchers and pigeon towers make it worthwhile to have a visit to Yazd and explore the uniqueness of this ancient city of Iran.
+A trip to Yazd during your Iran tour explorations will make you familiar with life in desert towns and how people cope with it.
+You learn about the underground water supplement system (Kariz or qanat) for which Iranians are well-known.
+The water reservoirs, icehouses, windcatchers, and pigeon towers make it worthwhile to have a visit to Yazd and explore the uniqueness of this ancient city of Iran.

 Today a lot of tile and porcelain factories are operating outside Yazd attracting laborers and producing good quality products for domestic as well as international markets.

 In addition, Yazd is famous for its many pastries and confectionaries.
 Halva Ardeh (Ardeh is a concentrated liquid extracted from milling sesame), Cake Yazdi, Qottab, Baqlava, Pashmak Yazdi (cotton candy), Noql (sugar-coated almonds), various pastries, various Sohans (traditional Persian saffron brittle toffee) and Lovuez (diamond-shaped confectioneries) are among the souvenirs of Yazd.
 Iranians export these products to other countries.

 Originally, Yazd was called Isatis at the time of the Median Empire when it emerged.
 The city prospered under Sassanians when it was a center of the followers of the Zoroastrian faith.
 Because of its remoteness from central Iran and populated areas, it has escaped devastating assaults of the foreign invaders like Chengiz Khan.
 Instead, it has turned into a safe place for the migrants who were looking for another city to relocate.